 Feeling most alive when he’s playing the blues with his grandfather, Clayton is devastated when his grandfather dies and his mother forbids him from playing music, losses that compel him to run away and join bluesmen on the road.

-African American young man struggles with trying to live life through the lens of Dr. Martin Luther King Jr’s teachings, writings and philosophy.
-Justyce McAllister grapples with Dr. King’s stand on race relations and his 21st century existence.
+Teen Justyce McAllister struggles with trying to live life through the lens of Dr. Martin Luther King Jr’s teachings, writings and philosophy and grapples with Dr. King’s stand on race relations and his 21st century existence.
+You can also check out this title as eAudio on Overdrive/Libby or as eBook on Overdrive/Libby.

 A twelve-year-old Mexican American girl who has recently moved to Chicago starts a punk rock band with a group of like-minded misfits.